andytyuan2/Advent-Messages/messages.md

 66. "
 67. "
 68. "
-69. "The way I feel my body needing you, I love."
+69. "The way I feel my body needing you, I love.",
 70. "
 71. "
 72. "